athajaerel/k3s_playground/README.md

 - install
 - bootstrap
-- bootstrap_masters
-- bootstrap_agents
+- apps_install
-- bootstrap_interface
+- smoke_test
 - allwall
 - rolling_restart
-- delete_cluster
+- destroy_cluster

-To set up a cluster, run install and bootstrap.
-To delete the cluster, run delete_cluster.
+To set up a cluster, run install, bootstrap and apps_install.
+To test the cluster, run smoke_test.
+To destroy the cluster, run destroy_cluster.
+And rolling_restart does a rolling restart of the cluster.

-The 'allwall' tag is to send a message to all consoles in the cluster, viz:
+The allwall tag is to send a message to all consoles in the cluster, viz:

     ansible-playbook -i site/work k3s.yml --tags allwall -e'msg="This is my test message.
 Restart of subradiante in 10 microfleems."'